Day 1 - Home Country - Departure

 Day 12 - Dak Glei - Plei Ku

 We follow the Ho Chi Minh trail further south.
 The road condition worsens here, but there are hardly any other people on the road.
-After the beautiful Lo Xo pass we come to the region of the Rong ethnic minorities.
+After the beautiful Lo Xo pass, we come to the region of the Rong ethnic minorities.
 Their villages are instantly recognizable by the unusually high roof of the communal building.
-This building style is also found amongst ethnic groups on some Indonesian islands.
-It is a fantastic mountainous region, riding through villages of different ethnic minorities on a good road which follows the Dak Po river continuously.
-We ride through Plei Kan and follow a challenging unpaved road to Kontum where we’ll have lunch.
+This building style is also found among ethnic groups on some Indonesian islands.
+It is a fantastic mountainous region, riding through villages of different ethnic minorities on a good road that follows the Dak Po River continuously.
+We ride through Plei Kan and follow a challenging unpaved road to Kontum where we have lunch.
 Kontum is the center of the peoples of the central highlands and has changed rapidly in recent years due to the intensive production of tea and coffee in the region.
-We will stay in trading town Plei Ku.
+We will stay in the trading town of Plei Ku.

 Day 13 - Plei Ku - Dak Mill

 Today will be long, but beautiful and exciting.
 This part of the Ho Chi Minh trail has been a busy connecting road between the big cities of the central highlands for years.
-So watch out for big trucks and busses.
-We will ride lots of kilometres in the morning and follow an unpaved trail to avoid a part of the busy highway if the water level permits!
-Therefore, this part will be without the support car in procession, so we will meet each other lateron.
+So watch out for big trucks and buses.
+We will ride lots of kilometers in the morning and follow an unpaved trail to avoid a part of the busy highway if the water level permits!
+Therefore, this part will be without the support car in procession, so we will meet each other later on.
 Then, we will ride via Ea Sup and Yok Don National Park to Dak Mill, a small village next to a lake.
 Oh and watch out for crossing elephants!

 Day 14 - Dak Mill - Thac Mo